medimarket.com logo

 Remove and clean

-Gently pull out using the retrieval cord.
-After use wash with warm water and mild soap, then dry thoroughly.
+Gently pull out by the retrieval cord.
+After use wash with warm water and mild soap, then dry.

 5